devxrachit/Prospera-Chatbot/README.md

 # Prospera

-Prospera is a production-grade agentic AI assistant.
-It doesn't just wrap a single LLM call — the agent reasons over your query, autonomously selects and chains tools (web search, document RAG, code execution, SQL, live APIs), streams its reasoning and tool steps token-by-token, and cites every source.
+Prospera is a production-grade agentic AI assistant, not just a wrapper around a single LLM call.
+It reasons over your query, autonomously selects and chains tools (web search, document RAG, code execution, SQL, live APIs), streams its reasoning and tool steps token by token, and cites every source.

-> **Security notice:** A previous version of this repository committed a live Google Gemini API key in `.env`.
-That key is now **compromised and must be rotated** at https://aistudio.google.com/app/apikey.
-The key has been removed from the active codebase and `.env` is now in `.gitignore`.
+> [!WARNING]

----
+> A previous version of this repository committed a live Google Gemini API key in `.env`.
+That key is now compromised and must be rotated at [aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey).
+It has since been removed from the active codebase, and `.env` is now in `.gitignore`.

 ## Architecture